Pingasmaster/newtube/README.md

      --domain example.com \
      --trusted-pubkey release-public-key.json
    ```
    The repository now ships `release-public-key.json`, so you no longer have to copy the verifier to every host.
+The installer copies that key into `<WWW_ROOT>/release-public-key.json` (derived from your config) and all services default to that location—`/etc/newtube-release.pub` is no longer used.
 Add `--release-repo <owner/repo>` if you are tracking a fork instead of `Pingasmaster/newtube`.
    (Fork maintainers: overwrite that file with your own Ed25519 public key before installing.)
 3. **Answer the prompts** (media root defaults to `/yt`, www root to `/www/newtube.com`, backend port `8080`).
 The installer writes everything to `/etc/newtube-env`, deploys nginx, copies the freshly built binaries to `/opt/newtube/bin`, and enables the systemd services (`newtube-backend`, `newtube-routine`, plus the nightly updater).